cloudrack-dot-ca/app/README.md

 - GET `/api/billing/transactions/:id/invoice` - Download invoice

 ### Full documentation available at `/api-docs` when in development mode

+## 📸 Snapshot System

+CloudRack provides a comprehensive snapshot management system for your servers:

+### Snapshot Features
+- **Point-in-Time Backups**: Create complete copies of your server's disk state at any moment
+- **Easy Restoration**: Restore your server to a previous state with one click
+- **Disaster Recovery**: Protect against data loss or accidental configuration changes
+- **Quick Creation**: Fast snapshot creation process with minimal downtime
+- **Size-Based Billing**: Pay only for the actual storage used by each snapshot
+- **Limit Management**: Maximum of 2 snapshots per server to manage costs

+### Snapshot Pricing
+- **Base Rate**: $0.06 per GB per month
+- **CloudRack Markup**: 0.5% added to base rate (consistent with other billing)
+- **Example Calculation**: A 50GB snapshot would cost approximately $3.01 per month (50GB × $0.06 × 1.005)
+- **Billing Period**: Snapshot storage billed according to the server's billing cycle
+- **Proration**: Charges prorated based on actual storage time

+### Snapshot Management
+- **Intuitive Interface**: Easy-to-use snapshot creation and management tab
+- **Size Display**: Accurate reporting of snapshot storage consumption
+- **Creation Timestamp**: Track when each snapshot was created
+- **Status Indicators**: Clear visual status of each snapshot
+- **Quick Actions**: One-click restore and delete functionality

 ## 🔄 Bandwidth Billing System